 While designing The Douglas student housing project at Seattle University, an opportunity to transform East James Court into a woonerf and a vacant lot into a community pocket park became present.

 The woonerf — Dutch for “living street” — resonates with the City’s idea of complete streets.
-Reshaping the public right-of-way, space the city already owns, into a community resource and at the same time creating a safe and accessible environment is a powerful idea.
-Special effort was placed on blurring the edges the woonerf to mix with the community park and adjacent restaurants and retail.
+Reshaping public right-of-way (space the city already owns) into a community resource while creating a safe and accessible environment is a powerful idea.
+Vehicular use of the street is calmed through the extension of the park’s unique paving pattern and large bollards that double as seating.
+Particular effort was placed on blurring the edges of the woonerf to blend with the 12th Avenue Square community park and adjacent restaurants and retail.